mcdonc/djangocon2012-pyramid-talk/presentation.rst

 - It's growing.

 - Your success is our success.
-I'd be very pleased to have Pyramid be considered the #2 Python web framework (at least for "Python people") forever.
+I'm satisfied to have Pyramid in a fight for the #2 Python web framework spot forever.

 Collaboration (Low-Level)
 -------------------------